alainmuls/RX3proc/docs/general-overview.md

 During processing, in each receiver type directory (`ASTX`, `BEGP`, ...) a `rinex` sub-directory is created with sub-directories with the same `YYDDD` as the original raw binary data sub-directories.

-[^1]: I never tested this repository using another directory structure.
+[^1]: This directory structure is suggested for daily continuous measurements, but another directory structure can be applied.

 The P3RS2 outputs RINEX observation and navigation files each 15 minutes into a single directory `LOG/pvt_ls` and need to be treated differently.
 These files uses the following naming convention, loosely based on the official RINEX v3 naming convention: